aws-samples/ai-services-workshop/content/50_personalize/50_itemtoitemrecs.md

 ## Create Item-to-Item Similarities Solution

 1. Using the same methods as before, go to the Services drop-down in the console and navigate to the **Amazon Personalize** service in another tab.
-You will see the dataset group that you created earlier
+You will see the dataset group that you created earlier from the notebook.

     ![Dataset groups](/images/datasetGroups.png)